 Dormouse appealMake your donation

-Give a dormouse a home
+Help us give a dormouse a home this Christmas

 As a wildlife enthusiast, you probably know that Britain’s hazel dormice are in peril.
 Ancient woodlands where dormice once flourished are scarce to find, and the hedgerows that provided vital wildlife corridors have declined in both extent and condition over the past decades.
 Dormouse populations are subsequently left isolated and unable to travel between woodlands.